HarounMinhas/MusicDiscovery/apps/web/README.md

 # MusicDiscovery Web

 Minimal Vite + React shell that consumes the MusicDiscovery API.
-The search box demonstrates the pluggable provider system by calling `/api/spotify/search` with a `provider` override so you can switch between Spotify, the tokenless blend, or pure iTunes data.
+The search box demonstrates the pluggable provider system by calling the generic `/api/music/search` endpoint with a `provider` override so you can switch between Spotify, the tokenless blend (Deezer + iTunes), or pure iTunes data.

 ## Scripts

-- `npm run dev` – start Vite on port 5173
+- `pnpm dev` – start Vite on port 5173
-- `npm run build` – type-check and build the production bundle
+- `pnpm build` – type-check and build the production bundle

 ## Environment